Flossing and Children

 Brushing teeth correctly and consistently helps remove most dental plaque.
 But brushing

-alone can't remove plaque that is located in places that a toothbrush can't reach.
+alone can't remove plaque that's in places that a toothbrush can't reach.
+This includes

-This includes in between the teeth and under the gums.
-In addition to removing plaque,
+in between the teeth and under the gums.
+In addition to removing plaque, flossing

 Your child should floss at least once a day for 2 to 3 minutes each time to be most